cpp-lln-lab/bidspm/docs/source/preprocessing.rst

 Spatial Preprocessing
 ---------------------

-Perform spatial preprocessing by running :func:`src.workflows.preproc.bidsSpatialPrepro`
+Perform spatial preprocessing by running :func:`bidsSpatialPrepro`

 The figures below show the ``bidsSpatialPrepro`` workflow as it would run using realign and unwarp (default) and with normalization to SPM MNI space (``IXI549Space``).